Published: April 30, 2018

 First of all, you can make it possible for the users to upload their own recipes.
 They can either be private or public.
-In the first case, each user can see only his/her recipes and the ones that were shared, therefore no moderation needed.
-In the second case, anyone can see each other’s recipes so the moderation from your side is needed.
+In the first case, each user will be able to only see his/her recipes and the ones that were shared publicly; therefore, no moderation will be needed.
+In the second case, anyone will be able to see each other’s recipes, so moderation from your side will be needed.

 Secondly, you can deliver more personalization by letting users leave comments.
-And even more interesting — getting into a discussion with the author.
-In such a way that can share their own hints & tips regarding particular recipes or simply express their emotions about the dish.
+And even more interesting — getting into discussions with the author.
+Thus, they will be able to share their own hints & tips regarding particular recipes or simply express their thoughts about the dish.

 Thirdly, an absolute must-have is bookmarks.
-The possibility to save favorite recipes is essential for many users so don’t neglect it during your cooking app development.
+The possibility to save favorite recipes is essential for many users, so don’t neglect it during cooking app development.

-The searching and filtering functionality is extremely important for both advanced culinarians and cooking rookies.
+The searching and filtering function is extremely important for both advanced culinarians and cooking amateurs.
 That’s why it’s important to take care of these features when you create a recipe app.

-Here are components of a great searching feature:
+Here are the components of a great searching feature:

 Also, it’s impossible to build a cooking app without a good filtering feature.
 It helps to narrow down the search results by setting additional requirements.

-And that’s where you can give free rein to your imagination.
-The possible filtering options are:
+And that’s where you can get really creative.
+Some of the possible filtering options include: